XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 19/12/2017: 7:50:

+Now each animation is downloaded to its dedicated folder along with the image files it uses to be rendered properly.

 Comment 01/12/2017, 6:56:

 Added a simple animation JSON file uploader, basically use FileReader.readAsArrayBuffer(f) to read the file, and use